WeberPrime/IntroSpace/README.md

 # IntroSpace (formerly QuietLeader)

-IntroSpace is a modern web application designed to foster personal growth, meaningful connections, and mindful productivity.
+IntroSpace is a modern web application designed to foster personal growth, meaningful connections, and mindful productivity especially for people who are introverts and less confident in public speaking and leadership.
 It provides a unique space for individuals to connect, reflect, and learn without the usual distractions of traditional social platforms.

 ## Features